 The cleanliness was disappointing

-We believe that although the cabin crew should keep an eye out for rubbish, it is fundamentally not their jobs to clean the seats when passengers have already sat down.
-Although the service on the flight was great, the cleanliness and dirt was unacceptable, and we’ll be writing a letter to BA to share our disappointment.
-In the age of preventing the spread of coronavirus I was shocked to find used tissues in my seat.
-We aired our concerns to BA customer support on Twitter, and the response that we got were far from satisfactory.
+We believe cabin crew should keep an eye out for rubbish, but it’s fundamentally not their job to clean seats once passengers have already sat down.
+The service on the flight was great, but the state of the seat was unacceptable, and we’ll be writing to BA to share our disappointment.
+In the age of coronavirus precautions, I was shocked to find used tissues in my seat.
+We raised our concerns with BA customer support on Twitter, and the response we received was far from satisfactory.

 Access & Storage